Volunteer at the ASPCA Adoption Center

 Below are the major volunteer opportunities that we are recruiting for at this time.
 Please note that other opportunities exist, upon further training, for active volunteers who demonstrate advanced animal-handling skills.

-Adoption Counselors: There's only one thing better than seeing pets leave the shelter with their new families, and that’s helping to make it happen!
-If you enjoy working with people and would like to help secure loving homes for ASPCA shelter dogs and cats, consider becoming a Volunteer Adoption Counselor!
+Adoption Counselors: If you enjoy working with people and would like to help secure loving homes for ASPCA shelter dogs and cats, consider becoming a Volunteer Adoption Counselor!
 Please note that this position requires direct contact with cats; those with serious allergies will not be a good fit for this volunteer opportunity.

 Age Requirement: 21 or older.
 Training required and provided.

-Cat Volunteer (On and Off-Site): Provide socialization for the shelter cats.
+Cat Volunteer: Provide socialization for the shelter cats.

-Dog Volunteer (experienced handlers needed): Provide exercise, socialization, and basic training for the shelter dogs.
+Dog Volunteer: Provide exercise, socialization, and basic training for the shelter dogs.

 Age Requirement: 18 or older.
 Training required and provided.